 At minimum, the Commission should require DWR to modify the overly broad scope of rights proposed to be taken to conform its Proposed Easement to the rights actually required for the Big Notch Project, as presently planned.
-Should the RON be adopted without modification of the rights proposed to be authorized, and a condemnation suit initiated, the Owners will be compelled to judicially challenge the right to take, and will assert all of the objections stated herein, as well as any additional objections raised at the hearing, or which exceed the parameters set forth in the Notice or are based on facts later learned which are currently unknown to the Owners.
-The bases for objection stated herein are informed by the Notice's stated parameters, and the objections are limited to those the Owners are reasonably capable of making prior to being afforded an opportunity to review the text of the proposed RON and final plans for the project.
-The Owners reserve the right to raise additional arguments objecting to the right to take both at the hearing and in any future proceedings.
-And we request that the Commission provide a copy of the RON and any other materials relating to consideration of the resolution ahead of the hearing, as we have yet to be provided same as of approximately one week prior to the hearing.
+Should the RON be adopted without modification of the rights proposed to be authorized, and a condemnation suit initiated, the Owner will be compelled to judicially challenge the right to take, and will assert all of the objections stated herein, as well as any additional objections raised at the hearing, or which exceed the parameters set forth in the Notice or are based on facts later learned which are currently unknown to the Owner.
+The bases for objection stated herein are informed by the Notice's stated parameters, and the objections are limited to those the Owner is reasonably capable of making on the limited information available.
+The Owner reserves the right to raise additional arguments objecting to the right to take both at the hearing and in any future proceedings.